 One of the most enticing attributes of becoming a freelancer is the vast number of career paths you can choose from.
 Social media management is one of the most popular options for freelance careers.

-Unlike freelance writing, web development, or graphic design, getting started with freelance social media management can seem complicated.
+As with any entrepreneurial career, getting started with freelance social media management can seem complicated.
 We’ve created a comprehensive guide that outlines everything you need to know about this career option.

 Let’s dive in.